iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 As mentioned earlier, sealing refers to juvenile convictions.
 Iowa courts automatically file a motion to seal juvenile criminal records after two years or after the individual attains eighteen years old.
 Conversely, in cases where the crime did not result in adjudication, the individual must file a petition to seal manually.
 After that, the court shall schedule a hearing date where the judge will decide the merits of the petition based on factors outlined in Section 232.150 of the Iowa Code.

-The individual must initiate the county or city process where the case was filed and tried.
+Affected persons will need to initiate the process in the county or city where the case was filed and tried.
 If successful, the state court administrator shall direct all agencies and persons who are custodians of the record to send the records to the court.
 The custodians must then delete all indexed references to the sealed record and inform public requesters that the record does not exist.
 However, according to subsection 6 of the same statute, the court may grant individual access to sealed records and disclose the contents for bona fide research purposes.
 In this case, the court will establish the conditions of inspection and disclosure.

 What Crimes Can Be Sealed or Expunged in Iowa?

 Iowa’s expungement laws are relatively nascent, and the laws do not make provisions for the expungement of convicted felonies as of September 2020.
-Individuals can apply to seal most misdemeanors, but in Subsection 2 of the statute mentioned above, the law explicitly says twenty-five (25) misdemeanors are not eligible for expungement.
+Eligible parties may apply to seal most misdemeanors, but in Subsection 2 of the statute mentioned above, the law explicitly says twenty-five (25) misdemeanors are not eligible for expungement.
 Some of these include sex offenses, dependent adult elder abuse, stalking, and harassment.

 Do Sealed Records Show up In Iowa Background Checks?